How Warren Buffett Views Global Supply Chains With Investments

 Berkshire Hathaway Energy

 Berkshire Hathaway Energy (BHE) represents the raw infrastructure required to power the rest of the economy’s supply chains.
-The “supply chain” of electricity—generation, transmission, and distribution—is the ultimate defensive asset class.
+The “supply chain” of electricity—generation, transmission, and distribution—is a highly defensive asset class.

 Strategic Control